sp71/InFix-Calculator-Using-Polish-Notation/README.md

 Sample Output
 ---------------
-Would you like Debugging Mode to Show PostFix? (y or n): y\n ((1+3)*5)^2 --> 1 3 + 5 * 2 ^ --> 400
+Would you like Debugging Mode to Show PostFix? (y or n): y --> ((1+3)*5)^2 --> 1 3 + 5 * 2 ^ --> 400